FAWN: A MultiEncoder Fusion-Attention Wave Network for Integrated Sensing and Communication Indoor Scene Inference: Indoor passive ISAC for robotics

-The most widely extended wireless communication network in indoor scenarios is Wi-Fi.
-Defined in the IEEE 802.11 standard~\cite{wifi}, it is deployed in almost every building.
-Originally designed for data connectivity, Wi-Fi operates primarily in the 2.4$\,$GHz and 5$\,$GHz unlicensed bands, and more recently, also in the 6$\,$GHz band with Wi-Fi 6E.
-The ability of Wi-Fi signals to penetrate walls, reflect off objects, and exhibit multi-path propagation has made them particularly suitable for sensing applications.

-Wi-Fi-based sensing techniques typically exploit \gls{csi} or the received signal strength to infer movement, presence, gesture, or even fine-grained activities.
-The \gls{csi} provides detailed information about the amplitude and phase of the subcarriers in the OFDM-based Wi-Fi transmission, enabling precise tracking of environmental changes.
-These characteristics have been used in applications ranging from human activity recognition and fall detection~\cite{10123930,hussain2024wisigpro} to localization and occupancy estimation~\cite{9691786,li2024wifi}.

-Importantly, the Wi-Fi standardization community has recognized the potential of these applications.
-The IEEE 802.11bf task group was established to define modifications to the MAC and PHY layers that support accurate and reliable sensing functionalities.
+The IEEE 802.11 standard~\cite{80211_wg_-_wireless_lan_working_group_standard_2024} is available in almost all buildings.
+Originally designed for data connectivity, Wi-Fi operates primarily in the 2.4$\,$GHz and 5$\,$GHz unlicensed bands, and more recently, also in the 6$\,$GHz band since Wi-Fi 6E.
+The ability of Wi-Fi signals to penetrate walls, reflect off objects, and exhibit multi-path propagation has made it particularly suitable for sensing applications.
+Wi-Fi-based sensing techniques typically exploit \gls{csi}, which provides detailed information about the \gls{iq} components of the subcarriers in the \gls{ofdm}-based transmissions and enables precise tracking of environmental changes.
+These characteristics have been used in applications ranging from human activity recognition and fall detection~\cite{he_robust_2023,hussain_wisigpro_2024} to localization and occupancy estimation~\cite{arun_p2slam_2022,li_wifi-csi_2024}.
+The Wi-Fi standardization community has recognized the potential of these applications, establishing a specific task group to enable them within the IEEE 802.11bf amendment.

-While Wi-Fi is naturally positioned for indoor sensing due to its deployment density, 5G brings new opportunities for sensing in both indoor and outdoor environments.
-The 3$^\text{rd}$ Generation Partnership Project (3GPP), responsible for 5G standardization, has introduced major enhancements in terms of latency, reliability, and bandwidth, all of which are essential for high-resolution sensing.

-A key development in 5G for indoor environments is the introduction of small cells.
-Small cells provide high signal quality and spatial resolution due to their limited coverage area, making them suitable for detailed sensing tasks in confined spaces such as smart buildings, factories, and retail environments.
+\gls{5g} brings new opportunities for sensing in both indoor and outdoor environments.
+The \gls{3gpp}, responsible for \gls{5g} standardization, has introduced major enhancements in terms of latency, reliability, and bandwidth, all of which are essential for high-resolution sensing.
+Specifically, small cells provide high signal quality and spatial resolution due to their limited coverage area, making them suitable for detailed sensing tasks in indoor spaces such as smart buildings, factories, and retail environments.
+Note that outdoor antennas, same as connectivity, may have problems to perform indoor sensing.
+Moreover, given to its importance, \gls{3gpp} has decided to explicitly integrate and support \gls{isac} as a native core feature in the upcoming generations, starting from Beyond 5G in Release 18~\cite{3rd_generation_partnership_project_3gpp_study_2026}.
+These initiatives aim to standardize waveform designs, signal processing techniques, and network architectures that support simultaneous communication and sensing.